 Various ad hoc and special committees have been established, as listed below.
 The President may establish and appoint members and officers of ad hoc, or special, committees, as necessary.
 Such appointments will be approved by the Executive Committee.
 Examples of ad hoc or special committees include groups established for a limited purpose, such as planning and executing a major fundraising event.

 The mission of the membership committee is to increase and maintain membership in the National Guard Association of Massachusetts and the National Guard Association of the United States.
 Coordinate with the Marketing Director to provide information to members and potential members.
 The membership committee will report to the executive Committee quarterly as to current membership status in each association.
 It will also provide an annual report as to membership status at the NGAMA annual conference.
 This Committee will meet three times a year at scheduled Executive Committee meetings and any other meetings deemed necessary to produce membership reports.

-MAJ Landon Mavrelis (Chair)
+LTC Landon Mavrelis (Chair)

 This Committee will help coordinate and execute the state conference in all aspects, Call to Conference, Friday night activity, spouse function, business session, banquet, registration, etc. They will also be responsible for coordinating the attendees to the national conference.
 This Committee will meet three times a year at scheduled executive Committee meetings and any other meetings deemed necessary to produce a successful conference.

 Serving the needs of our Active and Retired Life Members.

 Take action by joing a NGAMA committee and make a direct impact on the lives of your Soldiers and Airmen, their families and retirees.
 Email any of Executive Commitee members or get in touch with us at [email protected].